byrkbrk/generating-via-prompt-sd/README.md

-# Generating Image via Text Prompts using SD
+# Generating Image by Text Prompts using SD

 ## Introduction